sendbird/sendbird-chat-sample-android/groupchannel-add-remove-operators/README.md

-# Group Channel Add Remove Operators
+# Add or remove operators in a group channel

-This sample app demonstrates how to add and remove operators in a group channel.
+This sample app demonstrates how to add and remove operators in a group channel using Sendbird Chat SDK for Android.

 ## Requirements

 + Android Studio
   + Android Studio Electric Eel | 2022.1.1
 + Android SDK